 Strawberries are one of the first fruits after rhubarb to ripen in the spring season and generally will last throughout early summer.
-Since strawberries are grown in almost every state, you shouldn’t have trouble finding them at your local farmers markets.
-You can find different varieties of strawberries at your local market, varying in shape, color and taste, the smaller the berry, the greater the intensity of flavor.
+Since strawberries are grown in almost every state, you shouldn’t have trouble finding them at your local farmer’s markets.
+You can find different varieties of strawberries at your local market, varying in shape, color, and taste, the smaller the berry, the greater the intensity of flavor.
 Larger berries tend to have more water and are slightly diluted in flavor.
-If your a huge strawberry fan, I recommend buying strawberries during peak season (April to June) and freezing them to enjoy throughout the year.
+If you are a huge strawberry fan, I recommend buying strawberries during peak season (April to June) and freezing them to enjoy throughout the year.
 That way you know your getting a tasty strawberry that has been grown at peek perfection.

-Strawberries are typically known for there anti-inflammatory and antioxidants properties.
-They contain high amounts of vitamin C which enhances your body’s ability to absorption iron and folate from plant-based foods.
+Strawberries are typically known for their anti-inflammatory and antioxidant properties.
+They contain high amounts of vitamin C which enhances your body’s ability to absorb iron and folate from plant-based foods.
 Strawberries also contain anti-aging flavonoid antioxidants called anthocyanin and catechin.
 These have been associated with lowering the risk for chronic diseases including cancer and cardiovascular disease.
 A known infection fighter, strawberries are also packed with manganese, folate, and potassium.
 They have a variety of benefits but are more known to promote eye health, neurological health, protection against skin damage, lower levels of inflammation, and even decreased arthritis pain, due to their ability to fight free radical damage.
 They are high in fiber and low in calories, fats, and sugar.
 Minerals like copper for the healthy development of red blood cells are in abundance, as are fluoride, iron, and iodine.

 NUTRIENT BREAKDOWN OF STRAWBERRIES

-*per 1 cup raw strawberries (source)
+*per 1 cup of raw strawberries (source)

 - Fiber | 3 g (12% DV)